srimaansri/Cooling-The-Cloud/README.md

 # Cooling-The-Cloud

+The Goal:
+To minimize the total daily operating cost of a Phoenix-based Data Center by optimizing when they consume power and how they cool their servers.
+How it works:
+Our model analyzes hourly Grid Demand (from EIA data) and Outside Temperature (from NOAA data) to make two decisions for every hour of the day:
+Load Shifting: Move flexible computer processing tasks to times when electricity is cheaper.
+Cooling Switching: Switch between Water-based cooling (efficient but uses scarce water) and Electric Chillers (uses no water but high energy) based on the outside heat.
+The Result:
+A schedule that reduces strain on the Arizona power grid during peak hours and conserves water during the hottest parts of the day.

 Here is the continuation of the strategy, including the specific data set links and how to structure the optimization model to win the "Creativity" and "Model Difficulty" points.
 The Idea: "Cooling the Cloud" (Data Center Load & Cooling Optimization)